Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ### Initialized Ticks

 When providing liquidity for a pool, the LP decides the **price range** in which the liquidity should be provided, and the amount of liquidity to be provided.
-The pool understands the position as **liquidity between the lower and upper tick**.
+The pool understands the position as **liquidity between the lower and upper Tick**.
 The Tick Index in this context is a representation of the price between the Pool's assets.
 Looking at this [visualization](https://www.desmos.com/calculator/oduetjzfp4) of multiple positions in a V3 Pool, we can see that the liquidity available for a swap does not change inside a position, but when crossing into the next position.
 This is what the **Initialized Ticks** of a Pool represent - they are a representation of the start or end of one or more positions.

 <img src={require('./images/liquidityNetComparison.png').default} alt="LiquidityNet1" box-shadow="none"/>

 When entering or leaving a position, its liquidity is added or correspondingly removed from the active liquidity available for a Swap.
 The initialized Ticks store this change in available liquidity in the `liquidityNet` field.
-The change is always stored in relation to the currently active tick - the current price.
+The change is always stored in relation to the currently active Tick - the current price.
 When the price crosses an initialized Tick, it gets updated and liqudity that was previously added when crossing the Tick would now be removed and vice versa.

-We already fetched the initialized ticks of our Pool in the [previous guide](./02-pool-data.md).
+We already fetched the initialized Ticks of our Pool in the [previous guide](./02-pool-data.md).
 The format we got from the Graph is:

 ```typescript
 interface GraphTick {